eaasi/user-handbook/source/resources/glossary.rst

   Derivative
       Any configuration performed and saved on a :term:`base` environment in EAASI is captured and referred to as a derivative environment.
-Derivatives are stored as delta/diff files from the original base to conserve storage.
+Derivatives are stored as delta/diff files from the original base to conserve storage (see :term:`image`).
 Derivatives allow
       EAASI users to build off previous work without starting from scratch every time a new environment is needed.
 The derivative chain of any given environment can be traced via its Details page.

   Environment
       Environments are emulated computing systems - i.e., a combination of emulated hardware and software components.
 The goal of EAASI is to make it simple to create and run environments in a browser.
-Every environment must have at least two pieces: a :term:`hardware configuration` and bootable software (i.e. an :term:`operating system`).
+Every environment must have at least two pieces: a :term:`hardware configuration` and bootable software.
+The latter could be stored in an :term:`object`, but in the vast majority of cases is an installed operating system stored on an :term:`image`.

   Hardware Configuration
       An :term:`environment’s<environment>` hardware configuration refers to the emulator configuration settings that replicate the hardware of a physical computer system.
-Within EAASI, these configurations are provided as templates.
+Within EAASI, these configurations are initially provided as templates, then saved as part of an :term:`environment's<environment>` metadata.

+  Image
+      A disk image representing and storing an :term:`environment's<environment>` system drive.
+Most Environments are a combination of a :term:`hardware configuration` and an :term:`image` containing a bootable operating system.
+EAASI images are stored in the `QCOW2 <https://www.qemu.org/docs/master/interop/qcow2.html>`_ file format.
+The "copy-on-write" functionality of the QCOW2 format enables the system of :term:`base` and :term:`derivative` Environments at the core of EAASI's workflows and storage efficiency.

   Object
       The collection of files that represent the materials used to transmit, install, and/or operate :term:`software` or :term:`content`